Roche-CSI/ama/client/amapy-core/README.md

 # amapy-core

-The Core package for asset-manager.
+The Core package for ama project.
 It provides the core functionalities like creating, modifying, downloading and uploading of the digital assets.
 It also provides all the necessary APIs for the asset-manager client.